-walked on, and prevents other bones from cracking or breaking.
+walked on, and it prevents other bones from cracking or breaking.
 The bottom of the boot has a rounded rocker-bottom shape.
 The boot contains a custom, removable foam insole that is adjusted to distribute weight equally and support the ankle joint.

 The CROW provides even support to the entire foot, especially to areas that are overstressed due to the CN.
 CN deformities often cause the foot to bend out of shape.
 The resulting stress on the foot can cause ulcers, which can develop into severe infections if left untreated.
 By distributing pressure equally throughout the leg and foot, the CROW removes

 Fortunately, the CROW is adaptable to daily life.
-Because of the clamshell design, the patient can easily remove the boot in order to keep the foot clean and sleep better.
-In addition, its fitted shape and good support allow people to return to walking, standing and driving more normally.
+Because of the clamshell design, you can easily remove the boot in order to keep the foot clean and sleep better.
+In addition, its fitted shape and good support allow you to return to walking, standing,

-The most important outcome is that patients are able to continue to bear weight while minimizing pressure and giving the foot a chance to heal.
+Most importantly, you will be able to continue putting weight on your foot while minimizing pressure and giving the foot a chance to heal.
 Healing may require many months.
 However, CN may return and/or affect the other foot, so regular and lifelong monitoring

 Risks and Complications

 Despite the sturdiness of the boot and the distribution of forces, the bones of the foot could still break down further.
 Due to lowered ability to detect pressures that are too high in the neuropathic foot, the foot could develop open sores, even though

 What options do I have when my foot is still swollen?

 until their feet stop swelling enough for them to use a CROW.
 The cast serves to stabilize the foot and prevent unstable motion, similar to the CROW.
-However, unlike the CROW, these casts cannot be removed at home
+However, unlike the CROW, these casts cannot be removed at home.

 I am a diabetic.
-How can I best ensure that I don't get Charcot Neuroarthropathy?
+How can I best ensure that I don't get Charcot neuroarthropathy?

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute